Approximate tangents, harmonic measure, and domains with rectifiable boundaries: Introduction

-In higher dimensions, the situation is a lot more delicate.
-The obvious generalization to higher dimensions is false due to examples of Wu and Ziemer: they construct topological two-spheres in $\mathbb{R}^{3}$ with boundaries of finite Hausdorff measure $\HH^{2}$ where either harmonic measure is not absolutely continuous with respect to $\HH^{2}$ \cite{Wu} or $\HH^{2}$ is not absolutely continuous with respect to harmonic measure \cite{Z}, respectively.
-In the affirmative direction, Dahlberg shows in \cite{Da} that in a Lipschitz domain, the harmonic measure and the $d$-Hausdorff measure restricted to the boundary are $A_\infty$-equivalent.
-The same result was proved by David and Jerison in \cite{DJ90} under the assumptions that $\Omega\subset \mathbb{R}^{d+1}$ is an NTA domain and $\d\Omega$ is Ahlfors-David regular.
-Recently, Azzam, Hofmann, Martell, Nystr\"om and Toro \cite{AHMNT} showed that any uniform domain with uniformly rectifiable boundary is an NTA domain and thus, $\omega \in A_\infty$ by \cite{DJ90} (a direct proof of the $A_\infty$-equivalence between $\omega$ and $\HH^d|_{\d \Omega}$ in this case was given earlier by Hofmann and Martell \cite{HM12}; the converse implication is proved in \cite{HMUT} and a stronger version of it in \cite{HM2}).
-One can also find similar results for domains with uniformly rectifiable boundaries (without the uniformity assumption) in \cite{BH}.
-Hofmann, Martell and Toro \cite{HMT} recently obtained a characterization of uniform domains with uniformly rectifiable boundaries via the $A_\infty$ equivalence of the elliptic harmonic measure and the $d$-Hausdorff measure (for second order elliptic operators of divergence form with real, locally Lipschitz coefficients that satisfy a natural Carleson condition).
+In higher dimensions, the situation is more complicated.
+The obvious generalization of F. and M. Riesz theorem to higher dimensions is false due to examples of Wu and Ziemer: they constructed topological two-spheres in $\mathbb{R}^{3}$ with boundaries of finite Hausdorff measure $\HH^{2}$ where either harmonic measure is not absolutely continuous with respect to $\HH^{2}$ \cite{Wu} or $\HH^{2}$ is not absolutely continuous with respect to harmonic measure \cite{Z}.
+Dahlberg \cite{Da} proved that in a Lipschitz domain, harmonic measure is in the $A_\infty$ class of Muckenhoupt weights with respect to the $n$-Hausdorff measure restricted to the boundary.
+The same result was proved by David and Jerison in \cite{DJ90} under the assumptions that $\Omega\subset \mathbb{R}^{n+1}$ is an NTA domain (for the definition see \cite{JK}) and $\d\Omega$ is Ahlfors-David regular.
+Azzam, Hofmann, Martell, Nystr\"om and Toro \cite{AHMNT} showed that any uniform domain with uniformly rectifiable boundary is an NTA domain and thus, $\omega \in A_\infty$ by \cite{DJ90} (a direct proof of the $A_\infty$-equivalence between $\omega$ and $\HH^n|_{\d \Omega}$ in this case was given earlier by Hofmann and Martell \cite{HM12}).
+For a local version of this result by Azzam see \cite{Az1}.
+Badger \cite{Badger12} showed that if one merely assumes $\HH^{n}|_{\d\Omega}$ is locally finite and $\Omega\subset \mathbb{R}^{n+1}$ is NTA, then we still have $\HH^{n}|_{\d\Omega} \ll \omega$ (see also the work of Azzam in \cite{Az2}).
+The author of the current manuscript obtained in \cite{Mo} a refinement of Badger's result by proving that for a uniform domain of locally finite perimeter, with rectifiable boundary satisfying the lower ADR condition, surface measure is again absolutely continuous with respect to harmonic measure.
+Independently, Akman, Badger, Hofmann, and Martell \cite{ABHM15} (among others) obtained the same result assuming both upper and lower ADR.
+Later, Akman, Azzam, and the author \cite{AAM} studied absolute continuity of harmonic measure with respect to surface measure on domains $\Omega$ that have large complements and showed that if $\Gamma\subset \mathbb R^{n+1}$ is Ahlfors-David $n$-regular and splits $ \mathbb R^{n+1}$ into two NTA domains, then $\omega_{\Omega}\ll \HH^{n}$ on $\Gamma\cap \partial\Omega$.
+This result is a natural generalization of a theorem of Wu in \cite{Wu}.